Nivash764/Nivash764/README.md

 ## About Me 🌟

-I'm a Full Stack Developer interested in collabrating on exciting projects .
-I'm currently exploring microservices to enhance my expertise.
-Always eager to tackle new challenges and contribute to dynamic teams.
+I’m a Full Stack Engineer focusing on building and maintaining efficient and reliable solutions.
+I have experience with microservices architecture and am enhancing my skills in the React framework.
+I enjoy learning and contributing to collaborative team efforts to deliver meaningful results.

 ## Technologies & Skills 🛠️

-**Frontend**: HTML, CSS, Angular
-**Backend**: Java, Spring MVC, Spring Security using JWT, Spring Boot, Spring Data JPA , Hibernate, Microservices **Database**: MySQL
+**Frontend**: JSP, JDBC, HTML, CSS, Angular **Backend**: Java, Spring MVC, Spring Security using JWT, Spring Boot, Spring Data JPA , Hibernate, **Database**: MySQL
-**Tools**: Maven, Postman, SonarQube, Redis, RabbitMQ, Splunk
+**Tools**: Maven, Postman, SonarQube, RabbitMQ

 ## Interests 🤝

 - Excited to work on creative projects.
-- Open to freelance roles
+- Passionate about learning and exploring new technologies.
+-Open to engaging in technical discussions and knowledge sharing.
 - Keen to stay updated with the latest advancements and best practices in the field.

 ## Contact 📫